 #1 Walk Across the Golden Gate Bridge

 The Golden Gate Bridge is one of the most famous and impressive structures in the world- and probably the most famous sight in San Francisco.
+The suspension bridge, with a length of more than 2,7 km, connects San Francisco to Marin County.

-Visiting the bridge during the day and at nighttime should be on your list.
 If you get the chance to walk or cycle across the bridge, it is even better (if you get your 48 hours ticket for a hop-on and hop-off tour in San Francisco you´ll get have e a free bike rental.

 #2 Chill at San Francisco Bay